Find The Size Of All Connected Non Empty Cells Of A Matrix In C++ - C++ Programming Tutorial

 Time Complexity:

-The time complexity to find the sizes of all connected non-empty cells of a matrix using DFS traversal is O(rs * cs).
+The computational complexity of determining the dimensions of every interconnected non-empty cell within a matrix utilizing Depth-First Search traversal is O(rs * cs).

 Space Complexity:

-The space complexity to find the sizes of all connected non-empty cells of a matrix using DFS traversal is O(rs * cs).
+The space complexity required to determine the sizes of all connected non-empty cells within a matrix through DFS traversal is O(rs * cs).

 Program 2:

-Let us take another C++ program to find the size of all Connected Non-Empty Cells of a Matrix using BFS traversal:
+Let's explore a different C++ code example to determine the total size of all Connected Non-Empty Cells within a Matrix by employing BFS traversal:

 Example